voskresenskiy/arvato_capstone/README.md

 ## Libraries

-To successfully reproduce my script on your machine, the following packages should be installed: pandas, nltk, numpy, sklearn, imblearn
+To successfully reproduce my script on your machine, the following packages should be installed: pandas, nltk, numpy, sklearn, imblearn, seaborn, tqdm, lightgbm